 The practice analysis survey results provide the blueprint for core and specialty area assessments.
 These assessments were developed by subject matter experts in student affairs/services, including in functional areas, with the guidance of a psychometrician (testing and measurement specialist).

 What is the code of ethics?

 It is an expected practice of certification programs to include an ethics statement.
 A Code of Ethics Development Committee (CEDC) was convened as part of the certification development process.
 Members included student affairs educators, graduate faculty, and professional association representatives.
 The code of ethics development process includes review of existing professional student affairs ethics statements.
 The code of ethics focuses on the student affairs profession and not any unique functional area or association.
-Certified individuals will agree to adhere to the code of ethics as a requirement for maintaining their certification.
+Certified individuals agree to adhere to the code of ethics as a requirement for maintaining their certification.

-Which organization will grant certifications?
+Which organization grants certifications?

 Where can I get additional resources?